atulravi/virtualmultimeter/README.md

 - Connect the parts as described in the schematic in the /hardware folder.
 - Fit in enclosure that you can 3d print (files provided for 2 styles in /hardware )
 - Enjoy.
+- Download the 3D Files either from the folder or from printables: https://www.printables.com/model/497685-voltmeter-with-a-pi-pico-that-casts-the-data-to-a-

 # Software
 - Download the setup.exe file from the v1.0.0 Release.
 (Check releases tab.)